LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup: Table lookup Inference Design

-Second, after computing the centroid distance, the Closest Centroid Search Operator needs to find the centroid with the shortest distance for each input sub-vector and produce the centroid index (\ding{183} in Fig.~\ref{fig:operator_design}).
+Second, after computing centroid distances, the Closest Centroid Search stage must identify the nearest centroid for each input sub-vector and generate the centroid index (\ding{183} in Fig.~\ref{fig:operator_design}).
 It can be represented by an \verb|argmin| function, which finds an index with the shortest distance.
-However, optimization of the search for the closest centroid is still challenging.
-First, searching for the nearest centroid for each input sub-vector is a data-dependent operation.
+However, searching for the nearest centroid for each input sub-vector is a data-dependent operation.
 To find the closest one, we must compare each distance sequentially, which is RAW (Read After Write) dependent and hard to be parallelized on CPUs.
-Then, each input tensor has to leverage the distance computation stage and the closest distance search stage to obtain the result's centroid index.
-And there are data-dependent memory reads and writes between these two stages.

-We propose intra-codebook parallelism to optimize the Closest Centroid Search Operators. {Intra-codebook parallelism} searches the nearest centroid for the input sub-vector on a codebook in parallel.
+We propose\emph{intra-codebook parallelism} to optimize the Closest Centroid Search stage. {Intra-codebook parallelism} searches the nearest centroid for the input sub-vector on a codebook in parallel.
 We slice a codebook into multiple sub-codebooks and compare each distance between sub-vector and centroids in each sub-codebook.
+Then, we interleave each sub-codebook's execution, and avoid data dependency in closest centroid search.
 We merge the compared distances by reduction and find the index corresponding to the closest centroid.
 It leverages instruction-level parallelism to improve hardware utilization and performance.